|I was told not to smile for this|

 If you want me to review an actual book and if I can find unimpeachable evidence online that the book exists and it is not a spam email, then yes (provided you actually write a personalized email and not just information about the book).
 However, I might not if comic books or graphic novels is what you want me to look at and absolutely will not if you want me to watch a movie.
 (Someone wanted me to review a zombie-apocalypse style comic once and the cover alone made me ill).

-Also and on a side note, I am not stupid so please do NOT send me emails along the lines of "I can help you in putting your website on Google top page and getting more customers."
+Also and on a side note, I am not stupid so please do NOT send me emails along the lines of "I am an experienced web-designer and can improve your website and help you in putting yours on Google top page and in getting more customers."
 Stars Uncounted is not a business and if I was interested in it becoming one then I would have made it a review site – and answered "yes" to more previous review requests – years ago.
 Any such emails sent to me will be ignored and I will block the sender.
 Again, I recognize internet trolls just as readily as I do those Gandalf tricked into becoming stone and judge them of approximate intelligence.
 In short, I do not suffer fools gladly and less those who take me for one, so I beg you not to waste my time or your own if you mean to send me such an email.

 Do I write book reviews?